fachu000/deep-autoencoders-cartography/README.md

 # Required packages

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following packages.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following packages:

 ```bash
 tensorflow